 YouView prides itself on being user friendly.
 Catch up is integrated seamlessly into the TV guide, for instance, meaning you can just scroll back in time to find the episode you want and YouView will go straight to the right catch up service.
 It’s also got some pretty good accessibility features, like easy access to signed TV, and an interface designed to work with screen reader apps on smartphones.

 You have a choice of a basic YouView box - for watching live TV, catch up, and on demand content - or a YouView+ box, which also lets you record programmes, as well as pause and rewind live TV.
-BT’s TV Essential and TV Entertainment packages both include a YouView+ as standard, while TV Starter has just the basic YouView (and lets you save a bit of dosh as a result).
+BT’s Entertainment Plus and Total Entertainment packages both include a YouView+ as standard, while TV Starter has just the basic YouView (and lets you save a bit of dosh as a result).

 In fact, BT has quite a few advantages over just a standalone YouView box.
-Every single one of its TV packages includes BT Sport, and TV Entertainment packages have loads of extra channels thrown in too.
+You can get every single one of its TV packages includes BT Sport - in fact, it's included free with the Max package - and you can get loads of extra channels thrown in too.
 Plus you can add Bolt-ons, such as Sky Cinema, on a monthly rolling subscription.

 And remember that it’s not quite available everywhere - use our postcode checker to see if you can get BT TV where you are.